-We will pay the placement agent a fee equal to 6% of the gross proceeds of the sale of shares of common stock in the offering.
-The following table shows the per share and total fees we will pay to the placement agent assuming the sale of all of the shares offered pursuant to this prospectus supplement.
+We will pay the placement agent a fee equal to 6.0% of the gross proceeds of the sale of units in the offering, without taking into account any proceeds from the exercise of the warrants.
+The following table shows the per unit and total fees we will pay to the placement agent assuming the sale of all of the units offered pursuant to this prospectus supplement.

-Per share \$0.096 Total \$1,530,600
+Per unit \$ 0.068

+Total \$810,000